-Travel (Even Just In Your Own Neighborhood!)
+Traveling (Even Just in Your Own Neighborhood!)

-“Traveling to new places and experiences new things is a great way to add dimension and texture to your life and relationship,” Lord says.
+“Traveling to new places and experiencing new things is a great way to add dimension and texture to your life and relationship,” Lord says.
 “The challenges help you grow, while the diversity helps you to evolve as a couple.

-Try making a point to visit a new neighborhood in your city every month, or driving on a mini road trip to a local tourist attraction every once in a while.
+Try making a point to visit a new neighborhood in your city every month, or driving on a mini road trip (or daycation) to a local tourist attraction every once in a while.
 You’ll learn more about your community and, more importantly, each other.

 Regardless of who is the better cook in your partnership, learning a new aspect of cooking together can be challenging and rewarding all at once.
 Maybe you can both learn about baking together, or you can focus on one particular cuisine that neither of you is familiar with.
 Perhaps you can take professional mixology classes, or learn more about wine.